Raku/doc/README.md

 There is also a command line tool called `p6doc`, which you can use to browse the documentation once it's installed (see below).

-(If you are browsing this repository via GitHub, it will not display most files correctly, because this is Perl 6 Pod, and GitHub assumes Perl 5 Pod).

 ## README in other languages

 * [README in Chinese](resources/i18n/zh/README.zh.md)